-According to new research by conducted online by Galaxy Research on behalf of Oral-B, in January this year, most Aussies are suffering from ‘Dentophobia’, with almost four in five (78 per cent) delaying a trip to the dentist.
+According to new research conducted online by Galaxy Research on behalf of Oral-B, in January this year, most Aussies are suffering from ‘Dentophobia’, with almost four in five (78 percent) delaying a trip to the dentist.
+A good way of battling this is to get to know your dentist, a quick visit to – https://www.davidmcguire.com/services/a-complete-smile/ might do the trick.

-Symptoms of ‘Dentophobia’ include sufferers lying about the length of time since their last check up and conjuring up feeble excuses in a bid to delay a dental visit.
-According to the Oral-B research, Dentophobia has reached pandemic proportions with an alarming eight in ten (83 per cent) admitting they are anxious about visiting the dentist.
+Symptoms of ‘Dentophobia’ include sufferers lying about the length of time since their last check-up and conjuring up feeble excuses in a bid to delay a dental visit.
+According to the Oral-B research, Dentophobia has reached pandemic proportions with an alarming eight in ten (83 percent) admitting they are anxious about visiting the dentist.
+If you’re not keen on your current dentist, you could always look further-afield to a qualified dentist, you may want to check out a company similar to Dentist Hampton for more information.

 According to Clinical Psychologist, Dr. Cindy Nour, while Dentophobia is a common and treatable phobia, it’s taking those first steps to make the initial appointment that can leave sufferers the most anxious.